 During the development, the team wrote user stories and a detailed requirements documentation to specify features needed to be built.
 Based on those user stories, the team discussed features to achieve in each week’s informal meeting and develop the features during the week’s sprint.
 In every week’s formal meeting, we confirmed the week’s achievements with the supervisor.
 In this case, the level of customer engagement was high, and any things that go to a wrong direction could be fixed quickly.

 As for task assignment, different members are responsible for different work in this project.
 However, it is difficult for members with cooperation to keep track of the progress of each other.
 To solve that problem, we decided to use Kanban in GitHub.
 At the same time, we assign issues in GitHub to ensure that every member knows their tasks.
-The team assigns tasks and raises questions and bugs by issues.
+Members also raises questions and bugs by issues.
 Kanban will automatically take issues and assign them into corresponding columns.
 Milestones will display each sprint’s tasks and encourage members to complete tasks soon.
 All members could have a clear view of the current state.

 2.2 Technical